SHEIN is a global fashion and lifestyle e-retailer committed to making the beauty of fashion accessible to all.

 • We collaborate with our suppliers and organizations such as Canopy to source wood-derived materials like viscose from suppliers that do not endanger vital ancient forests.

 • We find creative ways to repurpose textile surplus – from cutting scraps to rescued fabrics destined for landfill or incineration – left over by other fashion brands.
-We do this in order to optimize and conserve raw resources.

 • We ship products in packaging containing more sustainable content, such as recycled polyester.